matthewtolman/matthewtolman.com/data/matthew-tolman/articles/2024-11-fast-csv-parsing-in-zig.md

 ### Minor gains

 Once I got my SIMD algorithm figured out, I adapted it to the reader/writer pattern.
-The final time for the adapted SIMD pattern was 25ms.
+The final time for the adapted SIMD pattern was **25ms**.
+And that time is with field decoding.

 I then switched my allocating column parser from using the (slower) field stream to the new SIMD field stream to save around 75ms (out of 2 full seconds).